 To increase prospects of recovering from cancer, using the various techniques she had learned, seems a bold claim, but not if stress reduces your chances of pulling through.
 Five years on from her own diagnosis of breast cancer, Renie Price, a trained psychotherapist, can tell you how she has successfully used self-hypnosis and other techniques, to relax herself and has now gone on to help others suffering from stress, depressive feelings, lack of self esteem and other conditions for many different reasons, including the many aspects associated with cancer, for the person diagnosed and also the involved family.

-“Hypnosis is simply a pleasant state of deep relaxation, during which your awareness, senses and memory are enhanced and you are in total control of all your actions,” says Renie.
+“Hypnosis, which is simply a pleasant state of deep relaxation, during which your awareness, and you are in total control of all your actions, whilst I help you take some suggestions on board to help you overcome the issue have presented ” says Renie.

 “I was always meeting people suffering from anxiety, stress, fears or phobias in their work or private life, while others were struggling with situations they didn’t want to be in.
 So when a friend told me about a thought field therapy course she’d taken, I started researching the whole field of therapy, counselling and communication skills.
 I put myself through a diploma course in hypnotherapy and in 2010 I left my full time position and started my practice as a psychotherapist.”

 She’s practiced hypnotherapy ever since, and is now also qualified to offer neuro-linguistic programming (NLP), timeline therapy (TLT), thoughtfield therapy (TFT) and brain working recursive therapies (BWRT) – levels 1-2 , all of which can be used alongside hypnotherapy, tailored to a person’s needs.
 She also volunteers one day a week helping cancer patients through the Cherry Lodge Cancer Care charity, in Barnet, Hertfordshire.